 NB: Papain is used to make digestive enzyme dietary supplements and is also used as an ingredient in some chewing gums.

+Papayas are deliciously sweet and very refreshing on hot and sunny days.
 One medium sized papaya has about 120 calories.

 Health Benefits of Papayas